🪞 The Problem Isn't You. It's What You Were Taught.

 To understand the pressure in South Korea specifically, you need to understand what chaebols are, because the word gets used without enough explanation.

 Chaebols are large, family-owned business groups that dominate the South Korean economy on a scale that is hard to fully picture.
 Samsung, Hyundai, LG, SK and Lotte are the most well-known.
 The five largest chaebols accounted for roughly 45 percent of South Korea's GDP by revenue as of 2022.
 Samsung alone has contributed over 14 percent of the country's GDP across the past decade.
 These groups operate across electronics, construction, insurance, retail, hospitality, chemicals and entertainment, all under concentrated family ownership.
-They are not simply big companies.
-They are, in practical terms, the backbone of the Korean economy.
+They aren't simply big companies.
+They are the backbone of the Korean economy.

-Getting a job at a chaebol-owned company is, in Korean culture, the widely understood definition of having made it.
+In Korean culture, getting a job at a chaebol-owned company is the widely understood definition of having made it.
 It means financial security, social status and family approval, all in one move.
 The path to that outcome is structurally narrow.
 Chaebols hire almost exclusively from the SKY universities, Seoul National University, Korea University and Yonsei University, which select students largely based on Suneung scores.
 So the entire sequence collapses into a single exam taken at 18.
 Score well enough, get into SKY and a chaebol career becomes reachable.
 Fall short and that door becomes much harder to open, regardless of what you build or achieve afterward.

 Chaebols directly employ only around 10 percent of the Korean workforce.
 Small and medium-sized businesses employ the other 80 percent.
-But chaebol employees earn on average double what workers at smaller companies earn, and the gap in social status is wider still.
+But chaebol employees earn on average double what workers at smaller companies earn and the gap in social status is wider.
 The result is a workforce where most people work outside the chaebol system, but the cultural definition of success remains fixed to it.
-So when someone doesn't reach that 10 percent, they aren't simply taking a different path.
-Inside the system's framework, it can feel like they failed as a person.
+So when someone doesn't reach that 10 percent inside the system's framework, they aren't simply taking a different path, it can feel like they failed as a person.

-This is why the pressure isn't just cultural anxiety or demanding parents.
-It is economically real and socially reinforced at the same time.
-The problem is that a system designed to select workers for a small number of large employers has fused itself to people's sense of personal worth.
+That's why the pressure isn't just cultural anxiety or demanding parents, it's economically real and socially reinforced at the same time.
+The problem is that a system designed to select workers for a small number of large employers has fused itself into people's sense of personal worth.
 And that fusion doesn't dissolve when someone enters the workforce.
 If anything, it intensifies, because now the consequences of not measuring up are financial, not just social.

 What the system doesn't tell you

 The system works because it convinces people there is only one viable path.
-Self-directed learning, building skills outside the formal track, carving a career the system didn't design for you, these aren't rebellions against reality.
-They are routes the system never put on the map, because the system doesn't need them to exist in order to function.
+Self-directed learning, building skills outside the formal track, carving a career the system didn't design for you aren't rebellions against reality.
+They are routes the system never put on the map because the system doesn't need them to exist in order to function.

 The most important shift is not finding a different career.
-It is separating your worth from your output entirely.
+It's separating your worth from your output entirely.
 These are not the same thing, even though years inside this system can make them feel inseparable.

 Why self-directed learning matters here

 Choosing what to learn, teaching yourself to do it, applying it without waiting for an institution to validate you, is one of the more practical ways to rebuild a stable sense of capability.
 Not because it always produces better outcomes than a degree, but because the process itself builds identity.
 Every step you choose rather than receive as an assignment is evidence that you can find your own way.
-That evidence accumulates.
-Over time it becomes a foundation that doesn't depend on a score, a company name or someone else's approval.
+That evidence accumulates and over time it becomes a foundation that doesn't depend on a score, a company/brand name or someone else's approval.

 Root Two: Companionship, Edited Beyond Recognition